abanuelo/intro-to-kube/cyber-monday/README.md

    > a.
 Spin up an nginx container

    > b.
 Set CPU resource request to 100m

+   > c.
+Add CPU resource limit to 100m and memory to 64Mi

 1. Once you feel confident in your code run the snippet below.
 It will create your Deployment in your default namespace.
 By creating a branch prefixed with `cyber-*` and pushing it up, we can check if your deployment is giving the correct information we need here.